opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/Data-Input-Message-Elements.md

 #### \<skd_bld4machgrp\>\</skd_bld4machgrp\>

-Defines the Machine Group Name for the schedule\'s instances.
+Defines the Machine Group Name for the schedule's instances.
 This element is only valid when the Multi-Instance element is True.

 - **Requirements**: Optional for \<skdinfo\>.